Monday, December 29, 2025

 Fast forward a little over a decade.
 We had opted for Office Practicum as our EHR.
 I created new appointment types and tried to "assign" times to each type, eg 20 minutes for an adolescent routine, 15 minutes for certain problems (behavioral/mental health concerns, longstanding problems), 5 minutes for same-day sick visits, 10 minutes for most everything else, etc. We had a list for the front office team of things to assign a longer amount of time (depression, headache for a year, abdominal pain for a month, etc).
 There was no guidance or limit on who could be "worked in".
 We were still seeing 40-50 patients a day.
 It was insane and it was not unusual for there to be wait times of 2 or more hours in the busy winter season.

-When my older partner retired and my other partner decided to leave independent practice to work for a hospital system, I was left as the sole administrator for the practice and depended a lot on the AAP's Section on Administration and Practice Management (SOAPM).
+When my older partner retired and my other partner decided to leave independent practice to work for a hospital system, I was left as the sole administrator and owner for the practice and depended a lot on the AAP's Section on Administration and Practice Management (SOAPM).
 It was through SOAPM that I found out about Paulie Vanchiere's Pediatric Management Institute (PMI) and I started watching some of his learning videos (they're free!).
 This one, in particular, caught my eye about wave scheduling: https://pediatricsupport.com/learn/scheduling-in-pediatrics.
 I ended up using a modified version of a wave system utilizing "long" and "short" appointments.

 Let's back up just a little, though, and discuss what a basic wave scheduling system is: an appointment scheduling method that involves assigning patient appointments at the same time typically at the top and bottom of the hour.
 This is different than double booking which is a standard system with slots at timed intervals (every 10 or 15 or 20 minutes) and more than one patient booked within those established intervals.